Raw Oyster

 Pro Tip

-Raw service on half shell
+Raw consumption on the half shell

 Storage